rahuldhawani-swiggy/lighthouse/README.md

 1. Reading location data from a CSV file (`store_sla.csv`)
 2. Calling the API for each location
-3. Processing and storing the results
+3. Processing and storing the results in Supabase
+4. Displaying the results in a dashboard

 The SLA check runs:

-- Every 5 minutes via a cron job
+- Every 2 minutes via a cron job
 - On-demand via the `/api/internal_store_sla_check` endpoint

+## API Endpoints

+- `/api/internal_store_sla_check` - Trigger an SLA check
+- `/api/store-serviceability` - Get all the latest serviceability records
+- `/api/store-serviceability/:locationName` - Get serviceability history for a specific location

 ## Deployment to Render.com